Skip to main content

 • In your PSYC 193L EASy request, you must specify which section of PSYC 193L you want to enroll in.
 If this information is not included, your request will be considered incomplete and will be returned to you.

-PSYC 71 (A00 Daniel & B00 Geller): Laboratory in Psychological Research Methods: This course provides hands-on research experience.
+PSYC 71 (A00 Steiner & B00 Geller): Laboratory in Psychological Research Methods: This course provides hands-on research experience.
 Lecture topics will include experimental and nonexperimental designs, research ethics, data analysis, and causal inference.
 Students will design original research projects, collect and analyze data, and write a full APA-style report, including a brief literature review relevant to their design.
 This course builds on PSYC 70 by applying design principles to students’ own research questions and ideas.
 PREREQUISITES: upper-division standing, COGS 14B or PSYC 60, and PSYC 70 or COGS 14A.
 Open to the following Psychology majors only: PC26*, PC28, PC29, PC30, PC31, PC32.

 The Psychology minor also uses the PC26 code, but it is to signify the student’s minor code.
 Psych minor students are not eligible for Psychology research lab courses as they are for Psych majors only.